 Creating social connections between dispersed teams

 With 2 or 3 days of remote work per week, the informal link of the coffee machine and lunch breaks are threatened.
-Sometimes going as far as creating a feeling of isolation among employees, for example, younger workers.
+Sometimes going as far as creating a feeling of isolation among employees especially younger workers.

 There are digital communication solutions to this: even remotely we can organize social moments around informal online meetings or by organizing virtual games between employees.